haibeey/math/README.md

     or the binary directly ./math 1*5^6

     for frequent usage you can add the binary to path and run from any dir

+    go build in goyaccmath folder to build the go version.
+The goversion uses goyacc